Published online: May 2023

 - and the size of the employment site and its ability to sustain the proposed use.

 3.2.1 A minimum reservoir of 550,000 sq. metres of land zoned for employment is critical to meeting future forecasted demand over the plan period and to ensure required economic growth is facilitated.
 Proposals seeking alternative uses will have demonstrate to that would not lead to a significant diminution of zoned employment land.

 3.2.2 The policy approach will help the council to ensure that sufficient land of the right type is available in the right locations and at the right time to support economic growth and innovation, whilst at the same time providing a degree flexibility and avoiding the long term protection of site zoned for employment use where there is no reasonable prospect of a site being used for that purpose.

 3.3.1 The council's starting point in the assessment of proposals for the redevelopment of employment sites or buildings to alternative uses will be to retain all zoned employment land and buildings for continued use to ensure Belfast has an adequate supply to ensure thriving and prosperous economy and the objectives of the Belfast Agenda are met.

-3.3.2 A key consideration in the test of viability is the way in which the site or premises has been marketed for continued employment use.
-A marketing statement and supporting evidence will be required in order to demonstrate that the site or premises have been appropriately marketed and there is no current demand for employment use.
+3.3.2 A key consideration in the test of viability is the way the site or premises has been marketed for continued employment use.
+A marketing statement and supporting evidence will be required to demonstrate that the site or premises have been appropriately marketed and there is no current demand for employment use.